smhurf/lewagon_challenges/01-Python/02-Data-Sourcing/01-CSV/README.md

 python phone_book.py
 ```

 Does that seem correct to you?
 What is the type of the `row` variable line 7 in the `print(row)` statement?
-Compare your guess with your buddy, and also check the actual result with `type()`.
+Compare your guess with your buddy, and check the actual result with `type()` as well.

 Try updating the code of `phone_book.py` to ignore the header (first line) and only print last name + phone number.
 This is the output you should get: